 Marriage fraud is the term used to describe when a foreign-born person marries a U.S. citizen or, less commonly, a lawful permanent resident, for the sole or primary purpose of getting a green card (U.S. lawful permanent residence).
-These marriages are the opposite of ones entered into for love or family purposes.
+These marriages are not "bona fide."
+They are the opposite of ones entered into for love or family purposes.

-An immigrant who is found to have committed marriage fraud would likely be removed from the United States (deported) and his or her current visa (if any) would be revoked.
+An immigrant who is found to have committed marriage fraud would likely be put into deportation proceedings and then removed from the United States (deported) and their current visa (if any) would be revoked.
 In addition, the fraud would destroy the person's future eligibility for a U.S visa or green card.

 And then we get to the possible criminal penalties.
 Here's what the law says: